-After finishing the review and regardless of the final recommendation, reviewers are required to reply to the Reviewing Request email with the filled Article Evaluation Form attached.
-The Feedback should adhere to the IQJAP standards and should be numbered according to article page numbers.
+After finishing the review and regardless of the final recommendation, reviewers must reply to the Reviewing Request email with the filled Article Evaluation Form attached.
+The Feedback should adhere to the IQJAP standards and be numbered according to article page numbers.
 Generally, you will have four options to choose from as your final evaluation decision:

-1) Accepting the Article - No revisions required
+1) Accepting the Article - No revisions are required

-In this case, the article is excellent quality and could have an important role in advancing the academic knowledge.
-The article adheres to IQJAP aims, scope and standards and has no issues or areas for further improvement.
+In this case, the article is of excellent quality and could be important in advancing academic knowledge.
+Moreover, the article adheres to IQJAP aims, scope and standards and has no issues or areas for further improvement.

 2) Accepting the Article - Revisions required - No need for re-evaluation.

-In this case, the article is very good quality and could have an important role in advancing the academic knowledge.
-The article mostly adheres to IQJAP aims, scope and standards, however, minor revisions and improvements are required before publishing.
+In this case, the article is very good quality and could be important in advancing academic knowledge.
+The paper mostly adheres to IQJAP aims, scope and standards.
+However, minor revisions and improvements are required before publishing.

 3) Accepting the Article - Revisions required - Further evaluation is needed.

-In this case, the article is good quality and could have an important role in advancing the academic knowledge.
-The article needs further improvements in order to be aligned with IQJAP aims, scope and standards.
-These improvements are critical for the article to be published, thus it should be returned to you after revision to re-evaluate.
+In this case, the article is of good quality and could be important in advancing academic knowledge.
+However, the paper needs further improvements to be aligned with IQJAP's aims, scope and standards.
+These improvements are critical for the report to be published.
+Thus it should be returned to you after revision to re-evaluate.
 Please keep in mind that you can accept or reject after re-evaluation.
-You can also decide to accept the article while requiring further revisions with/without re-evaluation a second time if you see necessary.
+You can also get the article while requiring further modifications with/without re-evaluation a second time.

 4) Rejecting the Article.

-In this case, the article is poor quality or lakes the requirements for advancing the academic knowledge.
-Alternatively, the article does not adhere to IQJAP aims, scope and standards and has multiple issues that it could not be accepted for publication in its current state.
+In this case, the article is poor quality or lakes the requirements for advancing academic knowledge.
+Alternatively, the report does not adhere to IQJAP aims, scope and standards and has multiple issues that could not be accepted for publication in its current state.

-Your recommendation regarding an article will be strongly considered when the editors make the final decision, and your thorough, honest feedback will be much appreciated.
-Please remember when writing comments to indicate the section of comments intended for only the editors and the section of comments that can be returned to the author(s).
-Please never hesitate to contact the receiving editorial office with any questions or concerns you may have.
+Your recommendation regarding an article will be strongly considered when the editors make the final decision, and your thorough, honest Feedback will be much appreciated.
+Please remember when writing comments to indicate the section intended for only the editors and the selection of words that can be returned to the author(s).
+Finally, please never hesitate to contact the receiving editorial office with any questions or concerns.